zCubed3/V502/README.md

 * 6502 assembler (give it a .s file and it'll compile a .bin of it!)

 ### TODO
-* Better assembler (labels, error handling, more instructions)
+* Better assembler (labels, error handling, more containers)
-* Handling more instructions
+* Handling more containers

 #### Future Hopes
 * Basic Commodore 64 emulation (SID chip and more complex peripherals require more work on top of CPU and system emulation)